pleira/SGP4Extensions/_posts/2016-01-21-sgp4-data-comparison.md

 Scala's implementation of Vallado's algorithm matches perfectly Vallado's results in C++.

-Polar Nodals and Vallado's Long seem correlated.
+Polar Nodals and Vallado's Long are coincident for all except for the inclination.

 Implementation in Lara's non singular variables is still buggy.